People arriving from Ukraine - risk and need: public protection guidance

 When references are made to ‘unaccompanied children’, the 1995 Act refers to a ‘Child’ as any person under age 18.
 ‘Unaccompanied’ refers to the absence of a parent or legal guardian who has the legal parental rights and responsibilities in respect of a child.
 An ‘unaccompanied child’ may therefore be travelling with an adult who is known to them, such as a relative, extended family member or family friend; they may also be travelling alongside an adult who has provided support and care for them during displacement but has no pre-war connection; or they may arrive entirely alone.

 The extension to the Homes for Ukraine scheme for eligible children allows some children and young people to apply to the UK without their parent or legal guardian.
-This route requires formal parental/guardian consent and completion of assessment and checks prior to travel.
-Children and young people arriving through this route are considered to be living in a private fostering arrangement.
-Further information is provided below in unaccompanied children and young people - Ukraine Sponsorship Scheme - extension for eligible children.
-Children from Ukraine may, however, be identified as being unaccompanied in Scotland through a number of other circumstances, including having travelled with their parent, who has subsequently returned to Ukraine; or having travelled with someone who is not their parent/legal guardian.
-Regardless of how these children and young people are alone in Scotland, the processes which local authorities should follow are the same.
-Further information is provided below in Children alone in Scotland outside of the extension for eligible children
+Further information is provided below in the Unaccompanied children – Ukraine Sponsorship Scheme – extension for eligible children section.
+Children from Ukraine may, however, be identified as being unaccompanied while they are in Scotland, through a number of other circumstances; further information is provided below in the Children alone in Scotland outside of the extension for eligible children section.

 Unaccompanied children - Ukraine Sponsorship Scheme - extension for eligible children